So You’ve Hit A Guy On The Road – What Now?

 What if this happens to me?

-After encountering so many people with the same case, I’ve observed one popular expression present in the faces of drivers who find themselves caught in-between situations like these – each one of them literally look like a deer in headlights.
+After encountering so many people with the same case, I’ve observed one popular expression present in the faces of drivers who find themselves caught in-between situations like these – each one of them literally looks like a deer in headlights.
 You know how when things happen so fast, you just end up staring into space looking like you’re having a hard time processing what’s going on around you.
 Yes, that kind of expression.

 Car Accident Emergency Drill